Wider Curriculum Opportunities & Cultural Capital

 At Woodstock Primary we are using our PE & Sport Premium to part-fund a qualified sports coach.
 Craig McKay who is already known to many pupils across the school, provides high quality instruction during PE lessons; he also runs sporting activities at lunchtimes; and promotes increased pupil participation in PE & Sport beyond the school day.

 In the summer term we reviewed the school’s approach to the delivery of swimming lessons.
-This year children in Years 3, 4 and 5 will benefit from a whole term swimming.
+This year children in Years 3 and 4 will benefit from a whole term swimming.

 Music, Art & Drama